-1. Users are NOT allowed to download and save reports that contain sensitive data (student or employee names, addresses, social security numbers, etc.) to home or public computers.

-2. Sensitive data is intended for use only by individuals who require the information in the course of performing job functions.
-If it is necessary for a user to generate such information for reports in the performance of job functions, the district shall provide a laptop computer with encryption software for use at home and at work.

-3. USERS MUST DISCONNECT THE APSCN VPN CONNECTION WHEN WORK IS COMPLETE.
+- 1. Users are NOT allowed to download and save reports that contain sensitive data (student or employee names, addresses, social security numbers, etc.) to home or public computers. - 2.
+Sensitive data is intended for use only by individuals who require the information in the course of performing job functions.
+If it is necessary for a user to generate such information for reports in the performance of job functions, the district shall provide a laptop computer with encryption software for use at home and at work. - 3.
+USERS MUST DISCONNECT THE APSCN VPN CONNECTION WHEN WORK IS COMPLETE.

-Signature: The Employee, who has signed below, has read this agreement and agrees to be bound by its terms and conditions.
+Signature: The Emand conditions. ployee, who has signed below, has read th is agreement and agrees to be bound by its terms

-Employee's Signature:

-Date
+Employee's Signat ure: Date

 Date Adopted: March 30, 2015

 Last Revised: July 17, 2017

 Last Revised: March 25, 2024